-This is worked out by comparing my assessment score with the scores of all other learners who were born in the same year and month as me.
+This is worked out by comparing my assessment score with the scores of all other learners who were born in the same year and month as me and took the assessment at the same time of the year that I did.
 The score range is 70-130 and the average is 100.
 If I have a very high age-standardised score, it may be shown as 'more than 130' (130+).
 If my skills are developing more slowly, I may have a score of 'less than 70' (<70).
 A score from a personalised assessment is just one piece of information about how my skills are developing.
+In my most recent assessment my age-standardised score was: 109